doppelmutzi/doppelmutzi.github.io/_posts/2018-01-10-eslint-prettier.md

 In addition, there exists JavaScript [API](https://prettier.io/docs/en/api.html) support.

+# Part II &ndash; Bringing the Tools Together

+In this part I show you that _ESlint_ and _Prettier_ are perfect match.
+However, there are a few things to do in order to utilize them together.

-# Using ESLint with Prettier
+## Using ESLint with Prettier

 It would be great if Prettier and ESLint would work together hand in hand.
 And indeed, Prettier is built for [integration](https://prettier.io/docs/en/eslint.html) with ESLint.
 There exist [several ways](https://prettier.io/docs/en/related-projects.html) to achieve such an scenario.
 However, my concrete workflow intends to use ESLint for static code analysis only and to utilize Prettier for code formatting.
 Furthermore, I would like to auto-fix (if possible) detected programming errors along with derivations from coding conventions by ESLint as well as violations of formatting conventions by Prettier.
 This should be possible through running npm scripts manually or by commit hooks.
 But the most important requirement is to perform all this right in the IDE to hand when the developer performs a save.
 And all this should be also works with [Vue.js Single File Components](https://vuejs.org/v2/guide/single-file-components.html).
 In the following, I show you how this can be achieved.